Direct Line magazine

 ROLL to put out the flame

-Safe disposal of fireworks
+Dispose of fireworks safely

 Fully spent fireworks can be disposed along with your regular refuse, but the guidance is a little murky when it comes to dealing with misfired and partly spent fireworks.